-Trellising sweet peppers is common practice in commercial hydroponics.
-Although labour intensive, it increases quality and quantity of yields so it cannot be ignored.
+Trellising sweet peppers is common practice in commercial greenhouses.
+Although labour intensive, it increases quality and quantity of fruit yields, so it cannot be ignored.
+You cannot grow a bush type pepper economically since these varieties do not produce the yield per square meter over the same growth period as trellised types.

 Hydroponically grown peppers must be trellised.
 Most peppers that are grown in soil are allowed to form a bush.
 However, doing so in a hydroponic system will result in branch damage because of the accelerated growth.
 Although trellising is labour intensive and must be done weekly, the advantages are far greater than the disadvantages.
 Trellising plants have the following advantages: